IffatMaab0/Agentic-AI-Journal/Tools-Used.md

 > As a beginner, I focus more on **understanding why things work** than using too many tools.
 > I prefer using free and beginner-friendly resources while slowly building my confidence in concepts like agents, LLM orchestration, and decision-making.

----

-This list will grow naturally as I learn and try more things — but I want to keep it helpful to someone like me.